Master Your Exposure by Visualizing Your Image

 Just as Jake Blues did in the famous scene from the Blues Brothers movie, I have seen the light.
 Okay, maybe not in quite the same way.
 But in more ways than one I have seen the light.

 Seeing the quality of light and how it reflects off your subject will determine the exposure.
-Understanding when the light on the background is different will also impact your decisions.
+Understanding when the light on the background is different will also impact your decisions and help you master your exposure.

 What Your Camera Sees